Options strives to create an environment in which people of color do not experience racism or prejudice. Read More

 OHP

 My goal is to establish a strong collaborative relationship where you can feel heard and empowered.
-I believe in supporting you as you explore solutions to your unique challenges and take an active role in reauthoring your life story.
+I believe in supporting you as you explore solutions to the unique challenges you may face and take an active role in reauthoring your life story.
 I strive to foster a safe and growth-oriented environment where we can work together to help you reach your goals.
-I approach counseling from a Narrative and Person-Centered perspective, and enjoy incorporating expressive arts into the therapeutic process.
+I approach counseling from a Narrative and Solutions-focused perspective.
+I enjoy working with individuals in the LGBTQ+ community and folks navigating concerns around substance use.

 Accepted Insurance